 If you’re starting out in ceramics, you may be wondering about the different types of clay for pottery.
 This information can feel overwhelming, so I thought it would be helpful to give a clear overview of the key differences.
 In this article, I will take a walk through the main different types of clay for pottery.
 I will look at what they are made of, what they look like, and what they are like to use.

-There are three main types of clay for pottery.
-These are earthenware, stoneware, and porcelain.
+There are five main types of clay for pottery.
+These are earthenware, stoneware, porcelain, ball clay, and fire clay.
 Earthenware fires at lower temperatures and can have an earthy look.
 Stoneware fires at mid to high temperatures and is often buff or tan.
 Porcelain fires at high temperatures and is usually pale grey or white.

 Pottery clay is also known as ceramic clay.
 This is because part of the process of making pottery involves firing it in a kiln.
 Firing clay involves heating the clay to high temperatures.

 During the firing process pottery clay is transformed from clay that can dissolve in water, into hard insoluble ceramic material.
 This is one of the differences between pottery and ceramics.

 One of the main differences between various types of clay for pottery is the temperature at which they become ceramic.
 Different types of clay can cope with different levels of heat.

 Some clays can withstand very high temperatures, these are called mid or high fire clays.
 Other clays can only cope with lower firing temperatures, and these are called low fire clays.

 Once clay has become ceramic in the kiln, it is said to have ‘matured’.
 Different types of clay for pottery mature at different temperatures.
 And they mature in different ways too.

 Some clays, such as stoneware and porcelain become very hard and non-porous when they mature.